react-ilhom/hrms-website/README.md

-# Hrms landeng page for practic
+# Hrms landing page for practic